-The report should normally cover the items outlined below but be ordered for the most logical reading.
-The outline is neither a template nor constrains the report structure.
+The report should normally cover the items listed below but ordered for the most logical reading.
+The outline is not a template nor does it constrain the report structure.
 Leave out items the project does not encompass and add topics where needed.
-Write for the intended audience, which is technically educated yet unfamiliar with the project and its specialized technology, language, or conventions, so you must provide sufficient context to facilitate full comprehension.
+Write for the intended audience which is technically educated yet unfamiliar with the project and its specialized technology, language, or conventions so provide sufficient context to facilitate full comprehension.

-Refer to the course schedule on the ME Capstone Design website for links to additional guidance for specific report sections.
+Refer to the course schedule on the ME Capstone Design website for links to additional guidance for specific sections of the report.